Ukraine promises shelters for its people as winter sets in | Cyprus Mail

 Western responses have included financial and military aid for Kyiv – it received 2.5 billion euros ($2.57 billion) from the EU on Tuesday and is expecting $4.5 billion in U.S. aid in coming weeks – and waves of sanctions on Russia.

-The BBC reported Britain is sending three helicopters to Ukraine, the first piloted aircraft it is sending since the war began.
+The BBC reported Britain is sending three helicopters to Ukraine, the first piloted aircraft it has sent since the war began.
 Ukraine will deploy them with Ukrainian crews trained in Britain, it said.

 The West has also sought to cap Russian energy export prices, with the aim of reducing the petroleum revenues that fund Moscow’s war machine while maintaining flows of oil to global markets to prevent price spikes.